 "Military tactical support vehicles" are defined in title 13, California Code of Regulations (CCR), section 1905.

+“Minimum useful life” means the minimum time period a vehicle may remain in the CARB Online System as a drayage truck.
+It is the later of the dates specified in subsection (A) or (B) below, as modified by (C):

+Thirteen years commencing from the model year that the engine and emissions control system in a vehicle was first certified for use by CARB or U.S. EPA; or

+The date that the vehicle exceeded 800,000 vehicle miles traveled or 18 years from the model year that the engine and emissions control system of that vehicle was first certified for use by CARB or U.S. EPA (whichever is earlier).

+If the vehicle no longer has its originally equipped engine, or the model year of the originally equipped engine is not able to be determined, the model year of the vehicle less one year must be used to determine when the thresholds described in subsections (A) and (B) above are met.

+“Mobile crane” means an on-road crane that can hoist, lower, and horizontally move a suspended load.

 “Model year” means a designation meeting the definition of “model year” under title 17, CCR section 95662(a)(16).

-“Notice to proceed” means a written direction to a vehicle manufacturer or powertrain conversion installer or to commence production or conversion of a vehicle as provided in a contract.
+“Notice to proceed” means a written direction to a vehicle manufacturer or entity that converts vehicles to zero-emission vehicles or to commence production or conversion of a vehicle as provided in a contract.

 "On-road" means a vehicle that is designed to be driven on public highways and roadways and that is registered or is capable of being registered by the California Department of Motor Vehicles (DMV) under CVC sections 4000 et seq. or DMV's equivalent in another state, province, or country; or the International Registration Plan.
 A vehicle covered under CARB's In-Use Off-Road Regulation, title 13, CCR, section 2449 is not an on-road vehicle.

+"Power take-off unit” means the same as defined in title 13, CCR, section 1968.2.

 “Railyard authority" means those entities, either public or private, that are responsible for the operation of intermodal railyards.

 "Railyard property" means the property constituting the physical boundaries of intermodal railyards.
 For the purposes of this regulation, railyard property also includes privately owned property located within intermodal railyard boundaries.